Earth Notes: 16WW Coronalog - TimelineUpdated 2023-10-16 20:25 GMT.

 As of 20:30 we have a three-week lockdown in the UK.

 2020-03-30: Nightingale Hospital

 2020-03-30: the temporary NHS Nightingale Hospital is being built at ExCeL, where I possibly caught my Covid-19 (if that's what I had) at Futurebuild.

 2020-04-08: Cemetery Closed

 At this stage it was not clear whether masks would be needed, so I preemptively bought four white

 Silk-Feel Antibacterial Face Masks, ie one of each of us, from my favourite

 British Boxers.
-For every one I bought BB donated one to local healtcare workers.
+For every one I bought BB donated one to local healthcare workers.
 At the time PPE supplies were in very very short supply for them.
 A grand total of about £50.
 These fabric masks have four tie strings at the back.
-The family now has others, but as of 2021-08 I am still using these!)
+The family now has others, but as of the turn of 2022 I am still using these!

 2020-04-23: Cemetery Open

 The cemetery re-opened, after lots of pressure on local councillors.